DavidRuizCa/newsletter_generator/README.md

 Newsletter/
 ├── app.py                # Main application file
-├── services/             # Contains helper modules for web scraping, searching, and AI agents ├── README.md             # Documentation for the app ├── requirements.txt      # List of dependencies
+├── services/             # Contains helper modules for web scraping, searching, and AI agents ├── config/               # Loads .env and checks if OPENAI_API_KEY is set and correctly formatted.
+├── README.md             # Documentation for the app
+├── requirements.txt      # List of dependencies
 ```